kinfi4/KInGames/readme.md

 # KinGames
-KinGames is a fullstack web app, created using Django and React
+KinGames is a fullstack web app, created using Django and React.